wp-plugins/zedity/readme.txt

 * **No technical skills**: no more need to struggle with HTML/CSS code!

-* **High Productivity**: get things done in a fraction of the time that you're used to!
+* **Save a lot of time**: increase your productivity, getting things done in a fraction of the time that you're used to!

 * **Impressive Results**: create engaging content that only web developers could achieve before!